mortezakowkabi/jcb-persian-documentation/016-Template-Setup.md

 [00:02:13](https://www.youtube.com/watch?v=khxKeeubhiY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m13s)

 Each template includes a **Snippet Box**, which allows you to quickly insert scripts or inline logic.
-For example, you can add a small PHP or JavaScript block relevant to your template’s data display.
+For example, you can add a small PHP or JavaScript block relevant to your template's data display.

-The **Preacher Panel** example in the video shows how inline script can enhance a view’s interactivity.
+The **Preacher Panel** example in the video shows how inline script can enhance a view's interactivity.

-**Best Practice:** Keep business logic in your view’s model or controller, and use snippets only for minor UI behavior.
+**Best Practice:** Keep business logic in your view's model or controller, and use snippets only for minor UI behavior.

 ---